syedzainqadri/plasmic-orcayo/DOCKER_DEPLOYMENT_GUIDE.md

 - The production setup is designed to connect to a remote database, so it doesn't include a PostgreSQL service
 - Both configurations use volumes to persist data and improve build performance
 - The Dockerfiles use multi-stage builds to optimize image size and security
-- The production configuration uses Node v21.5.0 as requested
+- The production configuration uses Node v22 instead of v21.5.0 to maintain compatibility with project dependencies